datquocnguyen/RDRPOSTagger/README.md

 - RDRPOSTagger now supports pre-trained UPOS, XPOS and morphological tagging models for about 80 languages.
 See folder `Models` for more details.

+- See [fullusage.md](fullusage.md) for full details on how to train and use the tagger.

 The general architecture and experimental results of RDRPOSTagger can be found in our following papers:

 - Dat Quoc Nguyen, Dai Quoc Nguyen, Dang Duc Pham and Son Bao Pham.
 [RDRPOSTagger: A Ripple Down Rules-based Part-Of-Speech Tagger](http://www.aclweb.org/anthology/E14-2005).
 In *Proceedings of the Demonstrations at the 14th Conference of the European Chapter of the Association for Computational Linguistics*, EACL 2014, pp. 17-20, 2014. [[.PDF]](http://www.aclweb.org/anthology/E14-2005) [[.bib]](http://www.aclweb.org/anthology/E14-2005.bib)